rehierl/abstract-properties/05-generic-properties/_remarks.md

 - will have to eventually provide formal definitions
 - e.g. in terms of a final summary

+hereditary properties
+- a definition by choice
+- hidden is hereditary
+- the section of a heading is not

 relationships between scopes
 - shared across multiple nodes